ErkkaKorpi/tag-finder/README.md

 # Tag-Finder

-Tag-Finder is a CLI tool to find tagged resources from AWS by specifying key and value.
+Tag-Finder is a CLI tool to find tagged resources from across all AWS regions by specifying key and value.
 By default, results are written to stdout in JSON format.

 - ``--key`` argument represents tag key to search resources with